nami21/chat-widget/README.md

 # Embeddable Chat Widget

 A modern, red-themed chat widget designed for easy embedding on any website.
-Features a clean interface with support for OpenAI Assistant integration and optional database storage.
+Features a clean interface with support for multiple OpenAI Assistants and optional database storage.

 ## 🚀 Features

 - **Modern Design**: Red-themed with rounded edges and smooth animations
 - **Embeddable**: Single HTML file that can be embedded anywhere via iframe
 - **Responsive**: Optimized for various screen sizes
+- **Multi-Assistant Support**: Configure different assistants for different use cases
 - **Self-Contained**: Uses Tailwind CSS via CDN, no build process required
 - **Backend Ready**: Includes integration points for OpenAI Assistant API
 - **Database Ready**: Optional database integration for conversation history